You are at the top of the page

 Life at the Tudor court

 Under the Tudors, Hampton Court Palace was a seat of government, a pleasure palace and a hotel.
-Here the big decisions were made; where you could seek favour and patronage, but also enjoy yourself in fine style.
+Courtiers could seek favour and patronage, but also enjoy themselves in fine style, eating the finest Tudor foods.

 People of high social standing were expected to attend court and participate as courtiers.
-Maintaining a position at court was an expensive business, but the rewards were high if you remained among the monarch’s favourites.
-However, being Tudor courtier was not always easy, particularly under Henry VIII, who as an older man was notoriously easy to enrage.
+Maintaining a position at court was an expensive business.
+But the rewards were high if you remained among the monarch’s favourites.
+But being a Tudor courtier was not always easy; as an older man, Henry VIII was notoriously easy to enrage.

-The King’s household, the royal court was the political and cultural centre of the nation, and despite the risks, anyone who was anyone wanted to be there.
+The King’s household was the political and cultural centre of the nation, and despite the risks, everyone wanted to be there.
 At court, patronage and favour was given to those who pleased the monarch, and taken away from those who did not.

 Mid-length portrait of a man with a hat and a short beard.
 He wears armour-like clothing and a large necklace and his hands are placed in front of him with rings on either finger.